The best healthy food delivery services for 2020: Blue Apron, Sun Basket, Home Chef and more

 Pricing and subscription: Meals start at $7.99 per serving with additional premium Home Chef recipes and add-ons offered at market price.
 You can add fruit for a few extra dollars, for instance -- the perfect defense against those 3 p.m. cravings or late-night snacking woes.
 If you order now, you can get $20 off your first four boxes.

 Probably the most recognizable of the meal kit services, Blue Apron has a lot of healthy, fresh options on the menu -- and just a lot of options, in general.
 Blue Apron recently teamed up with Weight Watchers for easy-to-cook healthy recipes that align with its point system, making it easy for those in the program to meal plan and keep track.
-Blue Apron offers customers roughly 8 to 12 delicious meals to choose from per week including a few vegetarian options as well as a few that created for the Weight Watchers Freestyle program.
+Blue Apron offers customers roughly 8 to 12 delicious meals to choose from per week including more than one vegetarian option as well as a few that were created for the Weight Watchers Freestyle program.

 Separate from Weight Watchers meals, their vegetarian options get high marks in the reviews we read, but if you are full-on vegan or vegetarian, there are likely better vegetarian specialty meal kit and meal delivery services with more daily/weekly plant-based options and ingredients.
 Blue Apron also has one of the most user-friendly interfaces of all the meal kit services and optional wine pairings, too.